 Are you finding the wood decking you installed outside is starting to turn grey?
 Or your amazing external timber cladding feature wall is starting to lose its original impact?
 It can be a little sad and disheartening to sit and watch your beautiful timber turn to a shade of grey.
 Of course greying is an inevitable part of ageing, just like our hair greys with age!
-However when it comes to greying timber, there’s no need to start all over again, there’s lots you can do to improve its appearance.
+However when it comes to greying timber, there’s no need to start all over again, there are lots you can do to improve its appearance.

 Why is my timber turning grey?

 Did you know that sunlight can produce a chemical reaction with the wood’s cellulose that is responsible for the timber changing colour?
-Radiation from the sun’s UV rays will start to break down the cellulose, which will then cause a chemical degradation.
+Radiation from the sun’s UV rays will start to break down the cellulose, which will then cause chemical degradation.
 The result of this is the wood will start changing from the original raw colour to a grey, silvery sheen.

 Pollen, dirt, and dust